turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 Using the class name `Client` in the outermost `describe` grants us the benefit of having an instance of object under test automatically available through the `subject` helper method.

-Again returning to our previous example, we can remove our explicit declaration of the subject and rely on the RSpec framework.
+Again returning to our previous example, we can remove our explicit declaration of the subject and rely on the implicit subject:

 ```ruby
 describe Client do